People

 PhD Students

-Kristen (Kit) Lewers (kristen.lewers@colorado.edu) is a second-year Information Science PhD student whose research interests include HCI, information architecture, information overload in studying and disseminating scientific data sets (especially related to biodiversity collapse and climate change), and how data transformation and information architecture can mitigate negative effects.
+Kristen (Kit) Lewers (kristen.lewers@colorado.edu) is a third-year Information Science PhD student whose research interests include HCI, information architecture, information overload in studying and disseminating scientific data sets (especially related to biodiversity collapse and climate change), and how data transformation and information architecture can mitigate negative effects.
 She has an undergraduate degree in English, Linguistics, and Communications with a minor in biology from the University of Mary Washington and participated in the Climate Change and Public Health cohort at Yale University.
 She worked in Yellowstone National Park for three and a half years and has extensive knowledge of the greater Yellowstone ecosystem’s natural history and sociologic data.
 Her hobbies include hiking, volunteering, music, and crafting.

-Photo of Tian Xu Tian Xu (tixu6250@colorado.edu) is a third-year PhD student in Information Science.
+Photo of Tian Xu Tian Xu (tixu6250@colorado.edu) is a fourth-year PhD student in Information Science.
 Tian’s research lies at the intersection of human-computer interaction, health informatics, and design, centering on understanding technology-mediated health management strategies in people’s day-to-day lives, designing and measuring novel health support technologies or systems, and examining privacy concerns about health data sharing.
 Tian holds an M.S. in Information Management from Syracuse University.

 Masters Students